You already have access!

 NO!
 You only need to pass the exam once every five (5) years.
 We use continuing education requirements to ensure that you stay current with new developments.

-You can see all of your current CPE credits on your Certification Dashboard.
+You can see all of your current CPE credits on your Certification Dashboard and CPE Transcript.

 The unified program allows you to track one CPE credit to multiple certifications.
-So, for example, a course on “Risk Assessments” would count toward not only GRCA but also several other certifications that rely on Risk Assessment skills.
+So, for example, a course on “Risk Assessments” would count toward not only THIS certification but also ALL other certifications that rely on Risk Assessment skills.

 You don’t have to!